Last Updated on

 Can you change the Leonardo battery yourself?

-The Leonardo takes a 3-volt CR2430 battery which is user replaceable.
-The battery life indicator icon is easy to view.
-When the time comes, the replacement battery pack costs under $23.
-If you're not confident enough to change this yourself, then any supplier will be able to do this for you.
+The Leonardo takes a 3-volt CR2430 battery and is user replaceable.
+The battery life indicator icon is easy to see.

 The average battery life is around 2 years based on 50 dives per year.
 Different factors will affect its longevity including the length of your dives and how often you use the back light.
 Diving in cold water will decrease the length of the battery life.